mirisbowring/borgsnap/README.md

 > This fork provides an user.scripts template for unraid and easy install instructions.
 >
+> **Notable Changes:**
+> * Switch from repokey (HMAC-SHA256) to repokey-blake2 (BLAKE2b-256) for performance and security reasons
+>   Note: this should not affect older repos when migrating from an older fork
+> * Implement BACKUP_TYPE
+>   Besides `zfs`, `plain` is supported so you can backup any folder (independant of any snapshots).
+> * Unraid User.Scripts compatibility
+>   This fork adds a `script` files that is automatically picked up by unraid user scripts and handles the backup with a clean configuration option from Unraid UI
+> * Self-Update (WIP)
+>   This fork added an `update` script that updates the tool if changes are available upstream.
+>
 > Previous Forks:
 >
 > 1. https://github.com/scotte/borgsnap